Čelákovice: Sights

 Around 1300, a stone fortress was built here.
 The fortress, reconstructed in 1973–1982 in the Gothic–Renaissance style, serves today as the town museum.

 The Church of the Assumption of the Virgin Mary was originally a Romanesque structure, rebuilt in the Renaissance style in the 16th century and in the Baroque style in 1708–1712.

-The landmark of the town square is the town hall.
+The main landmark of the town square is the town hall.
 It was built in the neo-Baroque style in 1911.